Truffled Orzo Pasta

 Use Freshly Grated Parmesan: Freshly grated Parmesan melts more smoothly into the sauce, creating a creamier texture.
 This is because pre-grated Parmesan often contains anti-caking agents, which affect how smoothly it melts.

 Adjust the Sauce Consistency: To thicken the sauce, let it simmer longer, allowing excess liquid to cook off.
-If the sauce becomes too thick, stir in a splash of hot vegetable stock until it reaches your desired texture.
+If the sauce becomes too thick, stir in a splash of hot stock until it reaches your desired texture.

 Storage and Leftovers